NoriSte/reactjsday-2019-testing-course/book/testing-rules.md

 - **the tests must be fast, as fast as possible**.
 You can not sacrifice speed for reliability, but the speed is really important because the faster the tests are, the faster you have feedback, the higher the chance you run them frequently, the sooner you discover regressions.
 Slow tests make you move your mind to another task, make you waste your time, make you hungry when they fail after a 30-minutes pipeline, and, sooner or later, they make you think about removing them...

 - <span id="whitebox-testing"></span>never do white-box testing.
 You have to test APIs, contracts, and behaviors, not internal details.
-You must test as the consumer, not as the author
+You must test as the consumer, not as the author ([Testing Implementation Details](https://kentcdodds.com/blog/testing-implementation-details) by Kent C. Dodds)

 - as much as you can, you should avoid that the tests fail because of some slight code changes